EmmelyDurieux/Internship_2023/README.md

 ## 02_splitting_train_test.R
 ### input
-- filtered relative abundance table
+- filtered relative abundance table (.txt file)

 This script:
 splits the retained relative abundance counts into a train and test set and stores it in a .txt file